shanjid-KS/Shinigami-Chess-Engine/README.md

 ## Contributing

-Pull requests, feature ideas, and code reviews are welcome!
-For big changes, please open an issue first.
+PRs, feature ideas, and code reviews are welcome!
+For major contributions, open an issue first.

 ---